 God’s words should remind us of another righteous sufferer whom he consistently refers to as “my servant”—the sufferer of Isaiah 53.

 Indeed, Job has many things in common with Isaiah’s Messiah.
 Consider the V-shaped trajectory of Isaiah’s prophecy.
 At its outset, we find the Messiah (like Job) “high and lifted up” (52.13).
-In the very next verse, we find him marred beyond recognition (52.14), just as Job’s trials render him unrecognisable (2.12).
+In the very next verse, we find him marred beyond recognition (52.14), just as Job’s trials make him unrecognisable to his friends (2.12).
 And, at the climax of Isaiah’s prophecy, we find the Messiah—again like Job—restored and able to “see his children/seed” (53.10).

 Of particular note are the specific details of Job and Jesus’ restoration.

-At the close of the book of Job, an unusual thing happens.
+At the close of the book of Job, an unusual event occurs.
 God tells Job’s friends they have spoken wrongly of him and need to ask Job to pray for them.
+Why?
+My suggestion is as follows.
 Job’s friends have been miserable comforters to him.
-They cannot now simply go their way, confess their sins in private, and leave Job to pick up the pieces of his life.
-Rather, they must seek forgiveness, and they must do so through Job, which is a highly significant detail.
+They can’t now simply go their way, confess their sins in private, and leave Job to pick up the pieces of his life.
+They must seek forgiveness, and they must do so through Job, which is a highly significant detail.
 The very person whom Job’s friends had deemed a secret sinner and accursed by God is the one whom God has appointed as their means of reconciliation.

 As such, the confession of Isaiah 53’s converts can rightly be put on the lips of Job’s friends.
 Job is a righteous man, blessed by God, and yet they have esteemed him smitten by God and afflicted (53.3–4).
 Although Job has done no violence, it has been the will of the LORD to crush him (53.10).
 And Job now has to make intercession for them, the transgressors (53.12), which is what he does.
 Importantly, however, Job starts to pray for his friends before he has been restored, i.e., while he is still in the midst of his affliction (42.10).1